How Chronic Stress Rewires Your Brain

 -

 When we feel stress, we often carry it in our bodies.
 If you could do a mental inventory the moment you’re under stress, you’re likely to notice tense, raised shoulders, a tight belly and jaw, or various aches and pains.
-Everyone is different, and stress presents differently for everyone.
-But paying attention to where you actually physically feel stress in the body has a tendency to help release it.
+Everyone is different, and stress presents differently for each of us.
+But paying attention to where you actually physically feel stress in the body can help release it.

 Remember that stress is really neutral.
 It’s up to you to decide how you choose to deal with it.
 Modupe Akinola of Columbia Business School talks about a “contracted” stress response versus a “flow state” response.
 A contracted response would be to pull back, avoid, and withdraw.
 A more open state is like that of athletes or musicians during a game or performance.
 Both are heightened states of arousal and attention, but with different attitudes held towards them.